How to Build a QR Code Generator System With Metadata, Logo & Short Alias (PHP + Laravel).

 https://yourdomain.com/q/abc12

-This short URL will redirect to the original target (URL, PDF, contact page, etc.).
+These short URLs will redirect users to the original target, whether it's a URL, PDF, or contact page.

 Dashboard to Manage All QR Codes